Matrix3600/clang-cross/README.md

 # clang-cross

-This is a simple and lightweight project for making a cross-compilation toolchain with the Clang compiler, and the gnu or musl C library.
+This is a simple and lightweight project for making a cross-compilation toolchain with the Clang compiler, and the GNU or Musl C library.

 These ready-to-use toolchains run on: